 KittyCam released a new feature recently: KittyCam Filters!
-The product team at KittyCam wants to increase the user activity this month and they think that this killer feature can help with that goal.
+(Note: Not in demo environment) The product team at KittyCam wants to increase the user activity this month and they think that this killer feature can help with that goal.
 They will analyze their users and re-engage those users who have not used the filters since they were launched.

 Understand whether users have tried out the new filters for KittyCam.
 Who doesn’t want filters for their kitty’s already-adorable face?

 - We will create a user segment for all users who opened the KittyCam but have not applied any filter since it was launched in Segmentation.
 Change Total count of to Users who performed.
 Select the Open KittyCam event from the data dropdown and select Apply KittyCam Filter from the Did [not] Perform dropdown.